 students will be able to understand the complexity of inter-religious

 interactions between peoples of different faiths.

-Students are then acquainted with some of the basic, often unknown
+Students become acquainted with some of the basic, often unknown

 literature about these topics and by studying and discussing several of

-these issues have learned to consult the relevant works independently as
+these issues learn to consult the relevant works independently as well

 as use them for future research projects (papers, presentations etc.).